replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/02-checking-cluster-resources/assignment.md

 teaser: Use preflight checks to validate minimum cluster requirements
 notes:
 - type: text
-  contents: Making sure your cluster has sufficient resources to run your application
+  contents: Making sure a cluster has sufficient resources to run your application
 tabs:
 - title: Shell
   type: terminal